Eric Marcy

 Mr. Marcy served as an instructor for the Institute of Continuing Legal Education Criminal Practice “Skills and Methods” program for newly admitted attorneys from 2000 to 2009.

-Mr. Marcy has been selected for inclusion in the Thomson Reuters New Jersey Super Lawyers List for Criminal Defense for over ten years, most recently for 2023.
+Mr. Marcy has been selected for inclusion in the Thomson Reuters New Jersey Super Lawyers List for Criminal Defense for the years 2006-2009, and each consecutive year from 2017-2025.

-Mr. Marcy is admitted to practice in the State of New Jersey, the U.S. District Court for the District of New Jersey and the U.S. Court of Appeals for the Third Circuit.
+While currently retired from active litigation, he continues to be admitted to practice law in the State of New Jersey, the U.S. District Court for the District of New Jersey and the U.S. Court of Appeals for the Third Circuit.
 Mr. Marcy has been a member of the New Jersey Association of Criminal Defense Lawyers since 1987.
 He served as a Trustee of the NJ-ACDL from 2001-2010.
 He is also a member of the National Association of Criminal Defense Lawyers.

 The awards and accolades displayed on this website were issued to the attorneys, or the entire law firm by the respective providers of these honors.
 They are as follows, Super Lawyers®, Avvo Inc., American Institute of Legal Counsel, Mom’s Choice LLC, New Jersey Monthly Magazine.
 No aspect of these advertisements have been approved by the Supreme Court of New Jersey.